Overview

 By the end of this week, students will be able to:

-4. Utilize the wc command to count lines, words, and characters in an input.
+wccommand to count lines, words, and characters in an input. - Employ the

-5. Employ the sort command to organize input data in a specified order.
+sortcommand to organize input data in a specified order. - Differentiate between

 Ongoing List of Commands